djordje200179/ExtendedLibrary/README.md

 It is composed of multiple packages, each of them with a different purpose.

 Currently, I don't have plans to extend it further, but any suggestions are welcome.
+But I promise to regularly update it with the new features that Go adds to new versions.

 ## [Data structures](datastructures/README.md)
 The initial idea was to organize commonly used data structures in one place which would